Research

 Desert environments

-Erosion & sediment transport processes in drylands & palaeoenvironmental reconstruction via river, lake & dune proxies.
-I like working in dry stony places.
+Erosion and sediment transport processes in drylands and palaeoenvironmental reconstruction via river, lake and dune proxies.
+I like dry stony places.

 Palaeoshoreline excavation at Lake Callabonna, central Australia.

-After first touching on archaeology during my PhD studies in central Australia, more recently I have applied luminescence and cosmogenic nuclide burial dating to sites of early human dispersal in Europe, Siberia, and the Levant.
+After first touching on archaeology during my PhD studies in central Australia, more recently I have applied luminescence and cosmo burial dating to sites of early human dispersal in Europe, Siberia, and the Levant.

 Early Palaeolithic (Mode 1) stone artefacts excavated at Korolevo, western Ukraine.